Quiver moduli and quantum loop algebras: Introduction

-We interpret \eqref{eqn:resolution} as the answer to problem \eqref{eqn:problem 2}, for $\fg$ of finite type.
-Indeed, the critical $K$-theory in the RHS of \eqref{eqn:resolution} is a replacement of the $K$-theory of the critical locus of $W^{\text{gr}}$, while multiplication by $\Delta^{\gr}_{\bl}$ is a derived version of imposing the vanishing of the $l_{i,s}$ linear combinations of framed paths that cut out the closed subvariety \eqref{eqn:n in m}.
-Thus, the right-hand side of \eqref{eqn:resolution} is a replacement of $K(N_{\bx,\bm,\bl}^{\stab}) \otimes_{\BQ} \BK$.
+We claim that the isomorphism \eqref{eqn:resolution} provides a solution to problems \eqref{eqn:problem 1} and \eqref{eqn:problem 2}, and thus generalizes and categorifies Theorem \ref{thm:hl} (using the fact that critical $K$-theory is categorified by derived factorization categories).
+To see this, note that the critical $K$-theory in the right-hand side of \eqref{eqn:resolution} is a replacement of the $K$-theory of the critical locus of $W^{\text{gr}}$, while multiplication by $\Delta^{\gr}_{\bl}$ is a derived version of imposing the vanishing of the $l_{i,s}$ linear combinations of framed paths that cut out the closed subvariety \eqref{eqn:n in m}.
+Thus, the right-hand side of \eqref{eqn:resolution} is a replacement of $K(N_{\bx,\bm,\bl}^{\stab}) \otimes_{\BQ} \BK$, which in turn categorifies the Euler characteristic in \eqref{eqn:conj intro}.
+Meanwhile, the left-hand side of \eqref{eqn:resolution} categorifies the coefficients of the $q$-character of $L(\bpsi)$, due to \eqref{eqn:grading intro}.

-To conclude the introduction, let us compare the approach above to the earlier works \cite{VV1,VV2}: in \loccitt, the authors defined a convolution product on